 Several high-end fashion boutiques support my cause, so I have opportunities to wear fabulous clothing by Nina Ricci, Tibi, Rachel Comey, Arias New York, Kamperett and Christopher John Rogers.
 The difference in the quality of these clothes from what I am accustomed to wearing is amazing.
 The fabrics exude elegance.
 The creative design, the stitching — all exceptional.
 When I looked in the mirror at my first photo shoot, I pinched myself in disbelief.
 After hair and makeup, I had been transformed into the absolute heights of beauty and confidence.
 I slipped into a couture dress that felt like a velvet glove over my entire body.

-At a recent show I felt panicky, jittery nerves before it was my turn to walk out.
+At a show early in my journey, I felt panicky, jittery nerves before it was my turn to walk out.
 The audience was filled with high- powered fashion influencers.
 I wore one of Vogue’s top 10 new designers, Christopher John Rogers, who is African American, so I wanted to represent our culture well.
 The reggae music and the swish of the taffeta dress quelled my nerves down the runway.
 I floated on air once I saw the smiles, the looks of approval.
 I overheard, “I hope I’m that fly when I am her age.”